johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

 ---

-- :christmas_tree: Mary fucking Christmas indeed :rofl:
+- 🎄 Mary fucking Christmas indeed 🤣
   - The Daughter of Machine
   - The Mother of Machine
 - Messages from the Son of Machine